 Keep your face, neck, and/or head warm by wearing a ski-mask, balaclava, neck gaiter, or snood.
 These one-piece coverings will fit under your helmet and the collar of your jacket to provide a solid barrier against the cold.
 Like the rest of your ATV winter clothing, these too should be made of a wicking material to keep moisture from lingering.
 Don’t go with a scarf.
 It can’t cover as much area as these other options, and worse, the loose ends can fly in your face and obstruct your view.

-You might worry that you have to outfit yourself will all new gear only for winter, but with smart planning, you can utilize some of this gear all year round with just the removal or addition of an outer layer here or an additional piece here.
+You might worry that you have to outfit yourself with all new gear only for winter, but with smart planning, you can utilize some of this gear all year round with just the removal or addition of an outer layer here or an additional piece here.

 When you do need to make purchases for your cold weather ATV riding gear, buy higher quality items.
 The cost may be larger upfront, but you’ll save big by not having to replace them.
 Also, read the care instructions so your gear can last as long as possible.